ofeksadlo/CSGO-Aimbot-CNN/README.md

 This verison of an aimbot is based completely on CPU.
 Which in CSGO is a big downside.</br>
 Because CSGO is based heavily on CPU the aimbot and CSGO ending up fighting for performance.
 So</br>
 consider typing in concole fps_max 60.
 The reason I don't use GPU for inferencing the model.</br>
-Is because I have AMD graphic card.
+Is because I have AMD graphic card. </br>
 In theory this aimbot can be much more powerful with a decent</br>
 NVIDIA graphic card.</br>

 In order to get a decent frames the model process in a second.
-I'v used only</br>
+I'v only used</br>
-the small fov for detecting opponents.
-This got me above 50 fps on my humble cpu
+the small fov for detecting opponents.</br>

+The higher the sensetivity the more snappy the aimbot is.